-2.4.1.
+- 2.4.1.
 The technique known as the hook grip is permitted.
-It consists of covering the last joint of the thumb with the other fingers of the same hand at the moment of gripping the barbell.

-2.4.2.
-In both lifts, the Referees must count as "No lift" any unfinished attempt in which the barbell has reached the height of the knees

-2.4.3.
-After the Referees' signal to lower the barbell, the Lifter must lower it in front of the body.
+It consists of covering the last joint of the thumb with the other fingers of the same hand at the moment of gripping the barbell. - 2.4.2.
+In both lifts, the Referees must count as "No lift" any unfinished attempt in which the barbell has reached the height of the knees - 2.4.3.
+After the Referees' signal to lower the barbell, The Athlete must lower it in front of the body.
 The grip on the barbell must only be released when it has passed below the level of the shoulders.

-2.4.4.A Lifter who, for any reason, cannot fully extend the elbow(s), must report/display this fact to all on- duty Referees as well as the Jury prior to the start of each lift.
-This is the sole responsibility of the Lifter.

-2.4.5.
-When snatching or cleaning in the squat style, the Lifter may assist their recovery by swinging, rocking or bouncing their body while in the squat position.

-2.4.6.
-The use of chalk (magnesium carbonate) is permitted.

-2.4.7.
-The use of grease, oil, water, talcum or any other lubricant on the Lifter's body is forbidden.
-A Lifter who uses forbidden lubricant(s) is ordered to remove it immediately.
-If during the removal, the clock is running for that Lifter, the clock remains running.

-2.4.8.
-Only the Lifter or the Loaders can move the barbell to a new position on the competition platform during competition.
-It is forbidden for a Club Official or Coach to move, adjust or clean the barbell.

-2.4.9.
-It is the sole responsibility of the Lifter to complete each lift in accordance with the BWL TCRR and to the satisfaction of the on-duty Technical Officials.

-2.4.10 When the competition clock has started for an attempt, the only person allowed on the competition platform is the lifter who has been called.
+- 2.4.4.
+An athlete who, for any reason, cannot fully extend the elbow(s), must report/display this fact to all Referees for their Group as well as the Jury (where there is one) prior to the start of competition and remind them of this fact prior to the start of each lift when on the platform.
+This is the sole responsibility of The Athlete.
+The Jury may call the Competition doctor (if one in attendance) to examine the elbows. - 2.4.5.
+When snatching or cleaning in the squat style, The Athlete may assist their recovery by swinging, rocking or bouncing their body while in the squat position. - 2.4.6.
+The use of chalk (magnesium carbonate) is permitted. - 2.4.7.
+The use of grease, oil, water, talcum, cream or any other lubricant on The Athlete's body is forbidden.
+An Athlete who uses forbidden lubricant(s) is ordered to remove it immediately.
+If during the removal, the clock is running for that Athlete, the clock remains running. - 2.4.8.
+Only The Athlete or the Loaders can move the barbell to a new position on the competition platform during competition.
+It is forbidden for a Club Official or Coach to move, adjust or clean the barbell. - 2.4.9.
+It is the sole responsibility of The Athlete to complete each lift in accordance with the BWL TCRR and to the satisfaction of the on-duty Technical Officials. - 2.4.10.
+When the competition clock has started for an attempt, the only person allowed on the competition platform is The Athlete who has been called. - 2.4.11 Touching the barbell with his/her footwear.
+If an athlete touches the barbell with his/her footwear before the attempt the Referees must press Red.
+If the barbell is touched after a successful attempt with his/her footwear the Referees decision will not be reversed, however the Jury will give a warning to the Athlete.
+If the Athlete repeats this action on a subsequent lift, the lift will be a No Lift.